Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Deligne--Mumford type Spaces

 We next consider a nodal pair $\{x, y\}\in D_a$ which satisfies $a_{\{x, y\}}=0$.
-In this case we do not change the associated disks $(D_x, x)\cup (D_y, y)$ and define
+In this case we do not change the associated disks and define

 We carry out the above gluing construction at every nodal pair $\{x, y\}\in D$ and obtain this way the new glued Riemann surface $S_a$.
-Because we did not change the complement of the disks $(D_x)$ we can identify the marked points $M$ on $S$ with points on $S_a$, denoted by $M_a$.
-A complex structure $k$ on $S$ coinciding with $j$ on the set $\abs{{\bf D}}$ induces the complex structure $k_a$ on the glued surface $S_a$.
+Because we did not change the complement of the disks $(D_x)$ we can identify the marked points $M$ on $S$ with points on $S_a$, denoted by $M_a$. {An almost} complex structure $k$ on $S$ coinciding with $j$ on the set $\abs{{\bf D}}$ induces the { almost } complex structure $k_a$ on the glued surface $S_a$.